meleu/tdd-ruby/hello-world.md

 😱 Our change broke all tests!!!

-Always keep this in mind: if your change breaks tests that are unrelated to your current work and that were previously succeeding, you're probably doing something wrong!
+Always keep this in mind: if your change breaks tests that are unrelated to your current work, you're probably doing something wrong!

 Tests are a safety net that brings confidence to change the code with no fear.
 If tests fail because you've broken the code, the cure is simple: undo the last change and make a better one.